 Where do you start?
 Where you live.

-A heat pump and furnace can both provide heat to your home but a heat pump functions best when the standard winter temperature is above 50 degrees Fahrenheit, like in Florida or Southern California.
-If you live in an area with freezing winters or where the standard winter temperature is less than 50 degree Fahrenheit, like New York or Montana, a furnace is your best course of action.
+A heat pump and furnace can both provide heat to your home but a heat pump works best when the standard winter temperature is above 50 degrees Fahrenheit, like in Florida or Southern California.
+If you live in an area with harsh winters or where the standard winter temperature is less than 50 degree Fahrenheit, like New York or Montana, a furnace is your best course of action.

 Still figuring out which heating system is right for you?
 No problem!
 Call Stevenson Service Experts at 937-503-7896 and we’ll come out to discuss your options and provide you a free in-home estimate.
 We look forward to hearing from you!